antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/profile.rst

    corresponding version of :mod:`profile` or :mod:`cProfile`.
-To be specific, there is *no* file compatibility guaranteed with future versions of this profiler, and there is no compatibility with files produced by other profilers, or the same profiler run on a different operating system.
+To be specific, there is *no* file compatibility guaranteed with future versions of this profiler, and there is no compatibility with files produced by other profilers.
 If several files are provided, all the statistics for identical functions will be coalesced, so that an overall view of several processes can be considered in a single report.
 If additional files need to be combined with data in an existing :class:`~pstats.Stats` object, the :meth:`~pstats.Stats.add` method can be used.

    Instead of reading the profile data from a file, a :class:`cProfile.Profile` or :class:`profile.Profile` object can be used as the profile data source.